Deepti1206/Banking_Transaction_Management_RDBMS_SQL/README.md

 </p>

 Now, that you know on how you can built a relationship between tables, we can bulit much more tables and try to relate them with each other.
-However, you cannot go on building never ending tables and relationships.
-You also need to think about the storage space and structural issues for maintainance.
-Therefore, there is a technique used to organize data and data tables while designing a database.
-Usually, the technique used for DBMS is **Normalization** that helps in keeping data consistent and solves data integrity issues.
+An endless web of tables and relationships can lead to structural complexities and storage issues.
+To address these concerns, the practice of **Normalization** is widely employed in Database Management Systems (DBMS).
 There are different norm forms like 1NF, 2NF, 3NF and so on.
 You can find the detail in the Reference section.

-In additon to this, the relational tables possess a properties that needs to be followed while buildiing an ER diagram. **Keys** are one of the most vital elements in a relational database to maintain the relationship between the tables and it also helps in uniquely identifying the data from a table.
-There are different types of keys such as Primary keys, Foreign keys, etc. You will find details in the reference section.
+Furthermore, the relational tables within a database adhere to specific properties to facilitate the creation of an Entity-Relationship (ER) diagram.
+Among these, **Keys** hold paramount importance.
+They not only establish vital relationships between tables but also serve as unique identifiers for data within a table.
+Some importamt keys are Primary Keys and Foreign Keys.

 Following these techniques, properties and collecting the knowledge of the entities-relationship from business rules, I have developed an Enahnced ER diagram (EER) using Lucid Chart.
 The details for each symbols and boxes representations are given in the References section.

+**Enhanced Entity Relationship Diagram of Bank Database:**
 <p align="center">
   <img src="https://github.com/Deepti1206/Banking_Transaction_Management_RDBMS_SQL/blob/main/Images/EERD.png" width="800" height="400" />
 </p>

 The above EER diagram is the pictorial representation of the Business Rules.
 Some of the examples in the EER diagram can be explained as follows:

-1. M: N relationship.
+**1. M: N relationship.**
 In the above EER diagram, for the business rule, “Each agent can make a call to many customers.
 Each customer can be contacted by many agents”.
-The relationship between Agent and the Customer is M: N as each agent “may” call many customers and each customer can be contacted by many agents.
-The relationship can be sub-divided into two one-to-many relationship by building a bridge between the Agent and the Customer as “Agent_customer” composite entity.
-The relationship on the “many” side is optional since the agent may make a call to customer and customer “may” be contacted by agent.
+The relationship between Agent and the Customer is M: N. The relationship can be sub-divided into two one-to-many relationship by building a bridge between the Agent and the Customer as “Agent_customer” composite entity.
 According to business rules the cardinality on the many side is (0, N)

-2. Enhanced ER relationship
+**2. Enhanced ER relationship**
-For the business rule, “All card types share common attributes (card type, customer ID, credit limit, and annual fee) but some card type has unique attributes (for instance, minimum pay for Regular, annual cashback for Premium and travel details for Travel card)” can be implemented using the EER diagram as it follows the concept of “Generalization”.
-The relationship between Credit Account and the Card Type is 1: M as each credit account “may” many credit account can have one or more card types.
-The relationship on the “many” sides is optional as it can be optional and mandatory on “one” side since card type can belong only to one credit account.
-The Credit Account is belonging to one have one or more card type, hence class/subclass relationship for the card types has been created which carries the similar attributes of the superclass Credit account and have unique attributes mentioned in the individual sub-classes.
-A credit account can have one or more type of credit card type hence “overlapping” constraint has been used.
-Since, it is given that credit account can have one or more card types, it is partial participation as given in EERD.
+For the business rule, “All card types share common attributes (card type, customer ID, credit limit, and annual fee) but some card type has unique attributes (for instance, minimum pay for Regular, annual cashback for Premium and travel details for Travel card)” follows the concept of “Generalization”.
+The relationship between Credit Account and the Card Type is 1: M. The Credit Account is belonging to one have one or more card type, hence class/subclass relationship for the card types has been created.

 ## Building Database using SQL

 The above EER diagram can be used to implement in the database system.
 This can be done by writing SQL queries.
 You can use Live Oracle SQL or My SQL Workbench, both are open source.
 I have used Live Oracle platform.

-Before we start, think of how the data hierarchy.
-The given figure is a pictorial representation takem from Oracle site that represents the data storage.
+Before we start, think of how the data hierarchy are followed while designing the database and tables.
+The given figure is a pictorial representation taken from Oracle site that represents the data storage.
 This doesn't hold true for everything.
-The point is the database can have different tables that are related to each other by some keys.
-When we want to write a query, we need to think of hierarchy.
 For this project, we will assume that the these tables are stored under the database 'Credit Department' and we will write a SQL query accordingly.

 <p align="center">
   <img src="https://github.com/Deepti1206/Banking_Transaction_Management_RDBMS_SQL/blob/main/Images/hierarchy.png" width="600" height="200" />